 The logistics and supply chain industry continues to face challenges from a changing landscape.
 Inventory imbalances, decreased warehouse space and increased warehouse pricing, global politics and international conflicts, added charges, port congestion, and a shortage of workers – all jeopardize smooth supply chain operations.

-However, the particular TMS you choose significantly affects how effectively it supports your organization.
-For evaluating TMS Vendors, the TMS Scorecard provides a valuable tool that helps you make the best decision for your organization’s transportation management needs.
+However, the particular TMS you choose significantly affects how well it supports your organization.
+Let’s explore how a TMS scorecard helps you make the right choice.

 Understanding the TMS Scorecard